 Contents

-Every year, the raclette on the border between Switzerland and France brings together cheese lovers and curious people in Saint-Gingolph , this emblematic village located on the border between Switzerland and France .
-The event, which has become unmissable, celebrates the convivial tradition of raclette by bringing together hundreds of participants from both sides of the border.
-But this 2025 edition promises to be even more spectacular with a giant raclette with chicandier 2025 which will set the mood throughout the day and the pope of Swiss raclette Eddy Baillifard de Bruson .
+Every year, the raclette festival on the Swiss-French border brings together cheese lovers and curious visitors to Saint-Gingolph, the iconic village on the French-Swiss border.
+This now unmissable event celebrates the convivial tradition of raclette by bringing together hundreds of participants from both sides of the border.
+The 2025 edition, held on Sunday, June 1st, confirmed this wonderful tradition with a giant raclette hosted by Jason Chicandier and the presence of the pope of Swiss raclette, Eddy Baillifard de Bruson.

 A unique raclette in the world of its kind